mpdf/mpdf.github.io/css-stylesheets/default-stylesheet.md

 mPDF ( &gt;= 2.2) will load an optional file <span class="filename">mpdf.css</span> (located in the same directory as <span class="filename">mpdf.php</span>) which can be edited to change your default styles for PDF files.

-<b>mPDF &gt;= 6.0</b> A new mpdf.css file includes defaults for Lists top/bottom margins, and also examples for Indexes and ToCs.
+**mPDF &gt;= 6.0** A new mpdf.css file includes defaults for Lists top/bottom margins, and also examples for Indexes and ToCs.
 This now acts like a normal CSS file, including cascading selectors i.e. not just main tags.
 This is always read (if present), so acts as a secondary default CSS, but one which allows selectors.
 Styles added to this act like a user stylesheet when considering precedence e.g. cellSpacing and border-spacing.
 (The following text describes behaviour prior to mPDF v6.0)

 The file should be a valid CSS stylesheet, but will only support changing properties at element level i.e. P, DIV, TABLE, TD and not P.classname.